MichaelCurrin/docker-quickstarts/basic.md

 ## Intro

 ### The shell approach approach
 A quick way to get started with a container is to choose one specific to an OS, download the image and create and run a container for it - all from the shell.

 In this simple case, there is no app to run and there are no custom dependencies.
 You can do what you like in the container to install and run things and start over if you don't like it.
+Once you have a simple image built, you can jump to the interactive console to run commands in it.

+If you start off by using a `Dockerfile`, you're going to be rerunning the entire `Dockerfile` a few times to fine-tune commands or fix syntax errors.
+So a good flow is to experiment interactively and then when things work you can move commands to the `Dockerfile` and then build you custom image and not just the generic one.

 ### When can I use a Dockerfile?